divisayscode/divisayscode/README.md

   <img src="https://komarev.com/ghpvc/?username=divisayscode&label=Profile%20views&color=0e75b6&style=flat" />
 </p>

+🔍 **About Me**

+- 🎓 I'm a 3rd-year undergraduate student at Thapar Institute of Engineering & Technology
--  Interested in Machine Learning, Deep Learning, and intelligent simulations
+- 🤖 Passionate about Machine Learning, Deep Learning, and intelligent simulations
--  Working on: CNN Based Chip Modelling using MATLAB & COMSOL
+- 🔬 Currently working on CNN-based Chip Modeling using MATLAB & COMSOL
+- 💡 Strong interest in AI applications for healthcare, agriculture, and chip design
--  Reach me at: **divanshi1309@gmail.com**
+- ✉️ Reach me at: **divanshi1309@gmail.com**
--  Goal: Build impactful AI solutions & grow as a developer
+- 🎯 Goal: To build impactful AI solutions & grow as a developer and researcher

 ---